Published: January 31, 2019

 Now what about that 1996 letter?
-It turns out that the two doctors who wrote the letter were not authorized to speak on behalf of the American Cancer Society.
-They were not even current ACS employees, and they did not convey official ACS policy.
+It turns out that the two employees who wrote the letter were not authorized to speak on behalf of the American Cancer Society, and they did not convey official ACS policy.
 In fact the ACS did not - and still does not - have a formal position statement on circumcision.

 In response to inquiries about the letter, in 1998 the ACS explained that: